Canada vows income support, mulls emergency measures to slow coronavirus

 Trudeau spoke to reporters in front of his home, where he has been in quarantine since his wife tested positive for the new coronavirus last week.
 Other measures to help Canadians could include greater access to credit for businesses, help for those struggling with mortgages, an increase in child-care benefits, and more support for low-income families.
 People will be given more time to file tax returns, he said.

 Kenney said Alberta would announce its own economic measures soon, focusing on liquidity for households and businesses.
-British Columbia, which less than one month ago forecast a fiscal surplus, is now likely to run a deficit due to rising infections, said Carole James, the province's finance minister.
+British Columbia, which less than one month ago forecast a fiscal surplus, is now likely to run a deficit, said provincial finance minister Carole James.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)